“The Goreletter is the most inventive, most entertaining, and SICKEST author newsletter out there! Mike Arnzen is not

 Easy-peasy: CLICK HERE to sign up.

 Mailings now go out roughly 1-2 months; privacy is tight and well-respected.
 In 2013, I adopted a new email system that has greater security and allows for high-quality HTML-based design, but a plain text version is still also available.
 Browse the back issues to see the newsletter’s decade-plus history.

-Browse the back issue archive in The Repository!
+Browse the entire back issue archive — from 2002 to present — in The Repository!

 FAQ: Freakishly Asked Questions